India-China border dispute: Can the peace last? – DW – 11/06/2024

 India-China border dispute: Can the peace last?November 6, 2024

-India and China recently completed pulling back each other's troops from two face-off points on their contested high-altitude border, days after the two nuclear-armed neighbors struck a deal on military patrols that aims to end a four-year standoff that has strained ties.
+India and China recently pulled back each other's troops from two face-off points on their contested high-altitude border.
+The move came days after the two nuclear-armed neighbors struck a deal on military patrols that aims to end a four-year standoff that has strained ties.

 The agreement was reached shortly before a meeting between Indian Prime Minister Narendra Modi and Chinese President Xi Jinping on the sidelines of the BRICS summit in the Russian city of Kazan at the end of October.